Ahren-Chen/MeshGenerator/logbook.md

 * Updated README by refining additional properties that each vertex or segment can have.
 * Changed how I extract the color from the list of properties
   * Implemented a new PropertyExtractor class that will take all properties from the list and have them as methods
+* Implemented that segments connect neighbouring centroids in debug mode based on centroid property.